Team Stange Racing

-Team Stange Racing was an American racing team that planned to compete in the ARCA Menards Series and the NASCAR Cup Series fielding the No. 79 Ford Mustang for Tarso Marques.
+Team Stange Racing is an American racing team that competes part-time in the NASCAR O'Reilly Auto Parts Series, fielding the No. 47 Chevrolet Camaro for Dawson Cram in conjunction with Mike Harmon Racing.
 The team had also previously competed in the IndyCar Series with MotorGator as a sponsor and with Arrow Schmidt Peterson Motorsports as technical team.
 With Oriol Servià driving, they qualified for the 2019 Indianapolis 500 starting 19th place and finishing in 22nd place.

-History

-NASCAR
+NASCAR Cup Series

 In March 2022, Team Stange announced that they would field a part-time entry in the NASCAR Cup Series, the No. 79 Ford Mustang GT, beginning at Road America.
 Tarso Marques was announced as the team's driver.
 The team's remaining schedule will consist of the Verizon 200 at the Brickyard, Watkins Glen 355, Coke Zero Sugar 400, Bank of America Roval 400, South Point 400, Dixie Vodka 400, and the season finale NASCAR Cup Series Championship Race.
 Sponsorship will come from crypto currency Dignity Gold.
-Additionally, it was also announced the team would run a NASCAR Camping World Truck Series race at Sonoma Raceway, although they would end up not entering that particular race.
-They also intended to race at the 2022 Pennzoil 150 in the Xfinity Series for approval to race in the Go Bowling at The Glen at Watkins Glen International but were not approved to race in the Xfinity Series at Indianapolis Motor Speedway.
 Nothing has been heard from the team since then, and they ended up not running at all in 2022.

+O'Reilly Auto Parts Series

+Car No. 47 history

+Team Stange intended to race at the 2022 Pennzoil 150 in the Xfinity Series for approval to race in the Go Bowling at The Glen at Watkins Glen International but were not approved to race in the Xfinity Series at Indianapolis Motor Speedway.

+On June 26, 2026, it was announced that the team would form partnership with Mike Harmon Racing to field the No. 47 for Dawson Cram at Chicagoland.